ilkemerogul/testrepo/README.md

+#TestRepo

-# This test repository has been created to verify the Güthub connection.
+This test repository has been created to verify the Github connection.